 A fog seal is an application of diluted asphalt emulsion without a cover aggregate of “chips”, used to seal and enrich the asphalt pavement surface, seal minor cracks and prevent raveling.
 An asphalt distributor is normally used to apply the fog seal.

 Benefits of a fog seal

-Fog sealing has very similar benefits to a seal coat.
 The purpose of a fog seal is to protect the pavement surface from the deteriorating effects of sun and water.
-Fog sealing provides a waterproof membrane which slows down the oxidation process and helps the pavement shed water, preventing it from entering the base material.
+Fog sealing provides a waterproof membrane which slows down the oxidation process and helps pavement shed water, preventing it from entering the base material.
 It also provides a clean black surface to aid in snow and ice melting.

-The City is using fog sealing in cul-de-sacs to minimize historical problems associated with high volumes of turning movements.
-During the warmer summer months the seal coat area has a tendency to shift or tear when turning movements occur.
-Garbage and recycling trucks with their large tandem base can often create these issues along with cars backing out of there driveway and turning their wheels while not moving.
+The City uses fog sealing in cul-de-sacs to minimize historical problems associated with high volumes of turning movements.
+During the warmer summer months, the seal coat area has a tendency to shift or tear when turning movements occur.
+Garbage and recycling trucks with their large tandem bases can often create these issues, along with cars backing out of driveways and turning their wheels while not moving.

 How does it work?

 Asphalt rejuvenating agents have been used for more than 50 years and are proven to add 5-7 years of service life to pavement.
 They penetrate, rejuvenate and seal the surface by replenishing the lost maltene fraction in the asphalt binder.
 Maltene is necessary to make the surface durable and flexible.
 Asphalt rejuvenating agents flux with the asphalt binder, restoring the aggregate/asphalt bond.
 The rejuvenator prevents raveling and stripping and, by densifying the pavement’s surface, helps address compaction issues, reduces surface permeability, and prevents air and moisture intrusion.
 It adjusts viscosity and penetration values.
 It does not contain degreasers, solvents or creosotes.